barmalry84/node_js_app/app/README.md

 ## Running locally
 It is possible to choose where we run application, locally or in AWS.
 For that reason, we can utilize env var ENV.
 It is set either in **.env** or during npm run.
-If ENV=aws, application will be run in AWS (by default). if ENV=local. it will be run locally.
+If ENV=aws, application will be run in AWS (by default).
+If ENV=local, it will be run locally.

 In order to satisfy dependencies locally, we need to install local DynamoDB and Redis images.
 To run application locally, we need: